Video Game Addiction Lawsuits: Popular Titles Causing Internet Gaming Disorder in Youth

 The Games Were Purposely Designed to Addict Users

-The lawsuits claim that companies like Activision Blizzard, Epic Games, Rockstar Games, Microsoft and Roblox Corp. developed certain of their games to keep consumers playing, spending and addicted.
+The lawsuits claim that companies like Activision Blizzard, Epic Games, Rockstar Games, and Roblox Corp. developed certain of their games to keep consumers playing, spending and addicted.
 Indeed, the video game addiction lawsuits allege the companies even enlisted behavioral psychologists and neuroscientists to conduct “state-of-the-art research” to help make the games “as addictive as possible” – especially to minors and young adults.
 By keeping players engaged and unable to put the games down, the companies allegedly pull in continuous profits through microtransactions and other “predatory monetization schemes” at the expense of one of the country’s most vulnerable populations.

 It has been alleged that some video game developers and publishers went so far as to patent certain strategies and technologies designed to make games more stimulative, maximize play time, encourage in-game spending and ultimately addict players.